MOOJAG INDUSTRY PRAISE AND OUR FAVOURITE 5 STAR REVIEWS

 The reader is first introduced to the Real World, where everyone wears a technologically-advanced jumpsuit that assists them with everyday life.
 Despite this, they live close to nature, spending lots of time outside and eating food they grow themselves.
 However, this idyllic life is quickly thrown off kilter by the arrival of a stranger called Moojag.
 The three protagonists, Nema, Izzy, and Adam, discover the existence of a candy-coated underground world ruled by the villainous Conquips.
 Neurodivergent and disabled people are kept prisoner in this underworld and only Nema, Izzy, and Adam can free them and save their home.
 I love that candy is such a sinister force in this story.
 It's a stark contrast to most fairy tales, save for Hansel and Gretel.
 And it makes sense.
 When fairy tales were first being written, most people did not have access to highly processed food.
 Now it's reversed: most people eat a large amount of highly processed food and rarely get the chance to eat anything natural.
 Each character has a strong defining trait but is also multifaceted, and all are charming.
 The exception is the villains who I could not tell apart from one another, but it seems like the system is the villain moreso than the individuals, so it makes sense that they would blend together.

-The villains are actually way more brutal than I expected.
-I appreciated this because that kind of bullying is something many autistic people will have experienced and will relate to, but it can also be upsetting for that reason.
-However, there's another aspect of the story that helps keep things from getting too dark.
 The main characters don't think twice about accommodating each other and the people they meet.
 Rarely is anyone short-tempered or frustrated.
 If someone is distracted they're gently nudged in the right direction.
 If someone is overwhelmed they're given time to calm down before being asked to speak.
 People meet each other halfway and try to speak in a way that everyone can understand.
 These aren't just one-off moments.
 They happen consistently.
 This should happen more often outside of fiction, and this book sets a great example.

 I'd recommend this book to neurodivergent people of any age and their families.
 It's a fun, thought-provoking read.